essemmeppi/DS-portfolio/README.md

 ## Understanding Public Acceptability Through Multi-Channel Analysis

-Developed in partnership with the OECD, the project aimed to assess public acceptability of policy reforms using online data.
+Developed in partnership with the [OECD](https://www.oecd.org), the project aimed to assess public acceptability of policy reforms using online data.
 Our main data source was media articles -- X/Twitter would have been much better, but access to users' data was cut off a few weeks before the project started.
 We also used parliamentary speeches to characterise the difference between how the media and politicians discussed the reform.
-We worked retrospectively on the case study of the 2023 French pension reform.
+We worked retrospectively on the case study of the [2023 French pension reform](https://en.wikipedia.org/wiki/2023_French_pension_reform_law).

 To assess public acceptability, we used an OECD framework that identifies four main dimensions of public acceptability: economic, fairness, risk and time, and process.
 We operationalised this by having subject matter experts create four lists of keywords for the dimensions, which helped us navigate the textual data (and the corresponding embedding space).

 The main steps of the analysis were:
-- Assess how close each document (article or speech) is to each of the four dimensions of public acceptability;
+- Assess how close each document (article or speech) is to each of the four dimensions of public acceptability (inspired by Mitra et al., [2016](https://doi.org/10.48550/arXiv.1602.01137));
   - Train Word2Vec and obtain doc embeddings calculated as the centroid of the word vectors in each document;
   - Compute the cosine similarity between the doc embeddings and each vector associated with the keywords of the four dimensions;
 - Obtain a subset of the most representative documents for each dimension and detect latent topics within them using NMF topic modelling;